CorPower Ocean Wave Energy Converter

 With all the pieces in place, in the coming years CorPower Ocean aims to evolve from a development company to a major industrial player in energy generation.

 “We are building CorPower Ocean into a new Vestas for wave energy and aim to be a significant industrial operation in Sweden, Portugal and in several other places in Europe.
 We are well on our way.
-This year our focus is on getting our first commercial scale machine deployed in Portugal and prove what no one has so far been able to prove, that we can utilise the oceans to provide clean, reliable, and cost competitive electricity at scale,” says Patrik Möller.
+This year our focus has been to get our first commercial scale machine deployed in Portugal and now we will prove what no one has so far been able to prove, that we can utilise the oceans to provide clean, reliable, and cost competitive electricity at scale,” says Patrik Möller.

 Read more about CorPower Ocean at: corpowerocean.com